-"Is HIV easier to catch from blood or other fluids?
+"Is HIV easier to catch from blood or other fluids?"

 Is it easier to catch HIV from blood or from other fluids like semen?
 I have an HIV positive partner, and we always use protection, but I do believe I was exposed to some of his blood last month.
 What are the chances that I am now positive?

 Thus, it is not important whether you came into contact with his semen or blood, it is important where his blood came into contact with you.
 If you got some of his blood on your skin, the risk of transmission is possible but probably low (unless you had a cut, abrasion, or ulcer on the skin that came into contact with the blood).
 Sometimes these breaks in the skin can be quite small and sometimes go unnoticed.
 It is also important how well his HIV infection is controlled with medications.
 A person with very low HIV levels in the blood is less likely to transmit it to another person.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can take a history of your recent symptoms and perform a physical exam.
 You may warrant getting the HIV test in a couple months.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.